RevolutionTech/hummingbird/README.md

 Additionally, Hummingbird requires [MySQL](http://www.mysql.com/), which you can install on debian with:

-`sudo apt-get -y install mysql-server mysql-client`

-`sudo apt-get -y install libmysqlclient-dev`
+`sudo apt-get -y install mysql-server mysql-client libmysqlclient-dev`

 Once you have installed mysql, you should create a database for Hummingbird and then store the user credentials to the database (`DATABASE_USER` and `DATABASE_PASSWORD`) in a file called `hummingbird/settings/settings_secret.py`.

 I recommend using a virtual environment for Hummingbird.
 If you don't have it already, you can install [virtualenv](http://virtualenv.readthedocs.org/en/latest/virtualenv.html) and virtualenvwrapper globally with pip:

-`sudo pip install virtualenv`

-`sudo pip install virtualenvwrapper`
+`sudo pip install virtualenv virtualenvwrapper`

 [Update your .profile or .bashrc file](http://virtualenvwrapper.readthedocs.org/en/latest/install.html#shell-startup-file) to create new environment variables for virtualenvwrapper and then create and activate your virtual environment with:

 `mkvirtualenv hummingbird`

+In the future you can reactivate the virtual environment with:

 `workon hummingbird`